 Investments in Local Communities — Through our engagement with local communities, we will identify areas where we can help build stronger, more vibrant communities through initiatives with community partnerships in the areas of safety, community and environment.

 The proposed West Path Delivery Project is necessary to supply southwest Alberta and connected downstream markets with natural gas produced in Western Canada.

-The West Path Delivery Project is governed according to regulations outlined by the National Energy Board (NEB).
+The West Path Delivery Project is governed according to regulations outlined by the Canada Energy Regulator (CER).

-View our project application to the National Energy Board
+View our project application to the Canada Energy Regulator (CER)

-On April 11, 2019, NGTL received approval from the NEB to construct and operate the project.
-You can view the approval on the NEB's website here.
+On April 11, 2019, NGTL received approval from the CER's to construct and operate the project.
+You can view the approval on the CER's website here.

 Hard copies of the project's application in English can also be found at the following locations:

 Cochrane Public Library405 Railway Street WestCochrane, ABT4C 2E2Hours:Monday to Friday: 10 a.m. to 8 p.m.Saturday: 12 to 6 p.m.Sunday: 12 to 5 p.m.